dnnrly/abbreviate/README.md

 Available Commands:
-  camel       Abbreviate a string and convert it to camel case help        Help about any command original    Abbreviate the string using the original word boundary separators pascal      Abbreviate a string and convert it to pascal case print       Print abbreviations in this set snake       Abbreviate a string and convert it to snake case kebab       Abbreviate a string and convert it to kebab case separated   Abbreviate a string and convert it with separator passed between words and abbreviations
+  camel       Abbreviate a string and convert it to camel case help        Help about any command kebab       Abbreviate a string and convert it to kebab case original    Abbreviate the string using the original word boundary separators pascal      Abbreviate a string and convert it to pascal case print       Print abbreviations in this set separated   Abbreviate a string and convert it using separator passed snake       Abbreviate a string and convert it to snake case

 Flags:
   -c, --custom string     Custom abbreviation set